echkode/PhantomBrigadeMod_Fixes/README.md

 ![Three selected actions with runt selection offset](https://github.com/echkode/PhantomBrigadeMod_Fixes/assets/48565771/d125084e-ed3a-4dbf-b370-bb7373b6fabf)

 The fix looks at the duration of the run action in the new turn and leaves it as a continuation of the action from the previous turn if the duration is less than 0.25s.
 This constant was found in `ActionUtility.CreatePathAction()` which logs a warning and doesn't create the action when its duration is less than that constant.

+## ScenarioUtility.FreeOrDestroyCombatParticipants

+There's an early return out of a loop over all the combat participants that should be a `continue`.
+It's unlikely this is common since it requires `PersistentEntity.isSalvageUnitFrame` to be `true` on a combat participant.
+The player has to change a difficulty setting to permit frame salvage and then salvage a frame to expose this execution path.